rgadon107/developers-child-theme/developers/README.md

 ## Installation

 The theme needs for you to install the node modules in order to run gulp.
-To do that, navigate into the theme and in the command line (terminal or Bash), type: `npm install` and then enter.
+To do that, from the command line, navigate into `/wp-content/themes/developers/dev`.
+From the terminal or Bash, type: `npm install` and then enter.

+The `package.json` file at `/developers/dev/package.json` will call `npm` to load the theme's development dependencies and create a `package-lock.json` file.

 ## Contributors